 The "antique" spectacles that Kirk sells to the antiques dealer when they first arrive in San Francisco are described as 18th century.
 After telling Kirk how much he will pay for them the dealer says they would have been worth more if the lenses were intact.
-The glasses have plastic ear pieces which they most certainly wouldn't have had in the 18th century and you can also tell that they do have lenses in them.
+The glasses have plastic ear pieces which they most certainly wouldn't have had in the 18th century.
+While the spectacles do have lenses in them, they are cracked so they are not "intact."

 When Scotty is typing on the computer in the plexiglass factory and his hands are shown, the sound effects of typing do not match up with his hands, which are moving much slower.
 In addition, there is no way a single keystroke as demonstrated by Scotty could create the level of graphics shown on the 1986-vintage Macintosh computer used in the scene.